What to know about infant reflux

 Common Symptoms of Reflux

 Typically, if your baby appears generally healthy and seems largely unbothered by spitting up, there may be little cause for concern.
-These symptoms are common in infant reflux:
+Common symptoms of infant reflux include:

 Symptoms That May Cause Concern

-If your baby has any of these symptoms, consult with your pediatrician.
+If your baby has any of the following symptoms, consult with your pediatrician:

-The above symptoms are not typical of infant reflux and may indicate other issues, such as a food intolerance, pyloric stenosis (where a thickened valve prevents food from leaving the stomach to the small intestines), eosinophilic esophagitis (where white blood cells build up and attack the lining of the esophagus) or gastroesophageal reflux disease (GERD).
+These symptoms are not typical of infant reflux and may indicate other issues, such as a food intolerance, pyloric stenosis, eosinophilic esophagitis, or gastroesophageal reflux disease (GERD).
 Your doctor can properly diagnose these or any other underlying conditions.

 How to Manage Infant Reflux

 Generally, doctors don’t recommend or prescribe medicine for babies with infant reflux.
-But there are some at-home strategies you can use to minimize reflux in your little bub.
-Try one or more of these to ease discomfort and reduce reflux frequency:
+However, there are some at-home strategies you can use to minimize reflux in your little bub:

-- Feed baby in an upright position—and keep them upright for 30 minutes following feeding.
-In this way, you’re getting help from gravity to keep their food down.
+• Feed your baby in an upright position—and keep them upright for 30 minutes following feeding to help gravity keep food down.

-- Feed your baby smaller meals more often.
+• Feed smaller meals more often.
 Overall, they should still be eating the same amount.

-- Burp your baby during and after feeding.
-The goal is to minimize air in the stomach.
+• Burp your baby during and after feeding to minimize air in the stomach.

-- Stash burp clothes in your home, car, and diaper bag.
-This way you’ll never be caught off guard!
+• Keep burp clothes in your home, car, and diaper bag so you’re never caught off guard.